Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Abstract

 \section{Abstract}

-For over a quarter century, the Guruswami--Sudan algorithm has served as the state-of-the-art for list-decoding Reed--Solomon (RS) codes up to the Johnson bound against adversarial errors.
-However, some recent structural results on the combinatorial list decoding of randomly punctured Reed--Solomon codes suggest that Johnson bound can likely be broken for some subclasses of RS codes.
-Motivated by these results, we seek to make traction on understanding adversarial decoding by considering a new model: \textbf{semi-adversarial errors}.
+Motivated by recent developments in coding theory, particular in list-decoding, we introduce a new error model which we call \textbf{semi-adversarial errors}.
 This error model bridges between fully random errors and fully adversarial errors by allowing some symbols of a message to be corrupted by an adversary while others are replaced with uniformly random symbols.

 As our main quest, we seek to understand optimal efficient \textbf{unique} decoding algorithms in the semi-adversarial model.
-In particular, we revisit some classical results on decoding interleaved Reed--Solomon codes (aka subfield evaluation RS codes) in the random error model by Bleichenbacher--Kiayias--Yung (BKY) and work to improve and extend their analysis.
-First, we give an improved implementation and analysis of the BKY algorithm for interleaved Reed--Solomon codes in the semi-adversarial model.
-In particular, our algorithm runs in near-linear time, and for most mixtures of random and adversarial errors, our analysis matches the information-theoretic optimum.
+For interleaved Reed--Solomon (IRS), folded Reed--Solomon (FRS) and univariate multiplicity codes, we design decoding algorithms running in near-linear time for most mixtures of random and adversarial errors.
+Our analysis matches the information-theoretic optimum for semi-adversarial errors.

-Moreover, inspired by the BKY algorithm, we use a novel interpolation to extend our approach to the settings of folded Reed--Solomon and multiplicity codes, resulting in fast algorithms for unique decoding against semi-adversarial errors.
-A particular advantage of our near-linear time algorithm over state-of-the-art decoding algorithms for adversarial errors is that its running time depends only on a polynomial function of the folding parameter rather than on an exponential function.
-Specifically, our decoder replaces the sophisticated root-finding step in traditional algorithms, such as the Guruswami--Wang algorithm, with a straightforward polynomial long division.
+Our algorithm for interleaved Reed--Solomon codes is an improved implementation of the decoding algorithm by Bleichenbacher--Kiayias--Yung (BKY) for fully random errors.
+We use a novel monomial-tracking technique to analyze its performance in this new semi-adversarial errors.
+Inspired by the BKY algorithm, we use novel interpolations to extend our approach to the settings of folded Reed--Solomon and multiplicity codes, resulting in fast algorithms for unique decoding against semi-adversarial errors.
+Our new decoders for FRS and multiplicity codes replace the sophisticated root-finding step in traditional algorithms, such as the Guruswami--Wang algorithm, with a straightforward polynomial long division.
+Analysis of these algorithms requires more robust monomial-tracking arguments than IRS codes.